The Invasive Mantis Species

 The ootheca of the native Carolina mantis is elongated and slender.
 It is relatively smooth and has a sequence of lighter and darker brown stripes.
 The Chinese mantis oothecae are much puffier.
 It is a round to cube shape with a foamy texture.
 It is one solid color of straw brown and probably the most commonly sighted in our area.
 The oothecae of the European mantis and the Carolina mantis are similar in shape.
 They are elongated but not as flattened or smooth in texture.
 The major difference is in color.
 The European mantis oothecae are solid pale brown, no striping.

 The invasive Chinese and European mantis may consume pests, but they also consume a large number of beneficial pollinators and other native insects including the Carolina mantis.
-In order to keep populations in check, it is recommend to destroy the egg cases of the Chinese and European species before they hatch.
+In order to keep populations in check, it is recommend to destroy the egg cases of the Chinese and European species before they hatch (click here to read our blog on identifying mantis oothecae).
 The egg masses can be crushed or cut open and submerged in water.
 Mantis oothecae also make a tasty snack for chickens and pet reptiles such as lizards and snakes.
 If you find the ootheca of the native Carolina mantis, do not disturb the egg mass.
 While we may not recognize these invaders as an overwhelming issue just yet, prevention is key to keeping these species at bay and allowing our natives to thrive.